$L^p$-Sobolev inequalities on minimal submanifolds

 Motivated by these observations, a natural question arises: can we obtain \textit{codimension-free} $L^p$-Sobolev inequalities on submanifolds, or inequalities which are better than \eqref{Sobolev-change-of-functions} and \eqref{Sobolev-1} for higher codimension?
 The purpose of this paper is to address this question in the case of \textit{minimal submanifolds}, i.e., submanifolds with vanishing mean curvature $H$.
+Let $C_0^\infty(\Sigma)$ be the space of compactly supported smooth functions on $\Sigma$.
 Our first result is the following $L^p$-Sobolev inequality for $p\geq 2$: \begin{theorem} Let $n\geq 3$ and $m\geq 1$ be integers, $2 \leq p < n$, and let $\Sigma$ be a complete $n$-dimensional minimal submanifold of $\mathbb R^{n+m}$ without boundary.
 Then, for every $f\in C_0^\infty(\Sigma)$, one has that

 where

 \end{theorem}

 \begin{remark}\rm (i) First, we note that the constant $S(n,p)$ above is \textit{codimension-free}.
 Furthermore, as expected, $S(n,p)>AT(n,p)$.
 However, by using the Stirling--L\'anczos approximation for the Gamma function, one has that